 St. Augustine Alligator Farm Zoological Park is located at 999 Anastasia Blvd, St. Augustine, FL 32080.
 Their contact number: 904.824.3337.
 They do offer ticket discounts on their website.
 Parking is free.

-They have quite a few live-animal shows here.
-During our visit we caught the Live Alligator Feeding at the Alligator Swamp, and seeing our Florida alligators swarm and jump for food is an incredible sight, and can give you and the kids an appreciation for these native reptiles with whom we share our Florida waterways.
+They have several live-animal shows here.
+During our visit we caught the Live Alligator Feeding at the Alligator Swamp.
+Seeing our Florida alligators swarm and jump for food is an incredible sight.
+It can give you and the kids an appreciation for these native reptiles with whom we share our Florida waterways.
 Find out the show times when you arrive and get there early.
-The birds in the trees above the alligator swamp (nearest the Gomek Forever exhibit) were numerous when we were there and can poop on you.
-Find a space on the boardwalk well away from those trees!
+The birds in the trees above the alligator swamp (near the Gomek Forever exhibit) were numerous when we were there and can poop on you.
+Find a space on the boardwalk well away from the trees!

 Rise Above it All at St. Augustine’s Lighthouse